cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 <details>
     <summary>Module 2: Introduction to Cloud Computing & AWS</summary>

-    -   What is Cloud Computing
+    -   What is Cloud Computing?
     -   Features and Benefits of Cloud Computing
     -   Types Of Cloud Computing Deployment Models
     -   Types of Cloud Computing Services